Drip email campaigns generate more conversions and revenue compared to broadcast emails.

 What would you do?
 Well, there’s a bloomin’ good chance that you’d buy the course!

-In short, free email courses are a game changer for turning more subscribers into customers because they give people a chance to experience your personality and teaching style first hand.
+In short, free email courses are a game-changer for turning more subscribers into customers.

-The reason why this email drip campaign works so darn well is because during the process you’ve become comfortable with the teacher and you’ve gained small wins from their lessons.
+The reason why this email drip campaign works so darn well is because during the process you’ve become comfortable with the teacher (know, like and trust) and you’ve gained results first-hand from their lessons.
 So, you trust them enough to purchase their paid offer.